 My life is rich with a multitude of projects and praise.
-These days I’m focused on producing Enlightening Entertainment events with Mermaid Entertainment, as well as the Solace CD Inspirational Music Project, in addition to the Community Building programs which are geared toward “Re-Humanizing in a Hi-Tech World”.
+These days I’m producing Enlightening Entertainment titles with Mermaid Entertainment, as like the benefit Solace CD Inspirational Music Project, in addition to the programs which are geared toward “Re-Humanizing in a Hi-Tech World”.
 Since my days as a child actor, I have been enchanted by music, film, poetry, and dance.
-My college degree is in Theater, Dance, & Liberal Arts.
-I’ve written songs for seven years with a 3x-Grammy winning producer, produced videos for the A-List in both Hollywood & the music industry.
+My degree in Theater, Dance, & Liberal Arts gave me a foundation to build a platform for inspirational works.
+I’ve written songs for seven years with a 3x-Grammy winning producer; been selected as 1 of 150 Most Up & Coming Musical Artists, out of 3000; produced videos for the A-List in both Hollywood & the music industry; and now, continue with my artistic vision.

 As far back as I can remember, I wanted to be an artist.